 In the wake of the sentencing, there was a national uproar.
 And after a contentious special election, Judge Aaron Persky became the first judge to be recalled from California's bench in more than 80 years.
 The case also led to significant changes in California law, setting mandatory prison sentences for anyone convicted of assaulting a person who is unconscious or intoxicated and expanding the definition of rape to include nonconsensual sexual penetration.

 Alaleh Kianerci: I mean, that's democracy in action.
 Within 90 days a law was changed, all because of her words and her strength.

 Bill Whitaker: What do you think of that?

 Alaleh Kianerci: I'm extremely proud of that.
 I'll take the defeat of a light sentence for a change in the law.

 CHANEL READING AUDIOBOOK: Two bills were signed into law by California Governor Jerry Brown.
 Alaleh mailed me a copy of the signed document, like a certificate that granted me the right to sleep peacefully, knowing this botched sentencing would not be repeated.
 I began to believe again in justice.

-After the trial Brock Turner was required to register as a sex offender.
-His appeal of his felony convictions was unanimously rejected by three judges last year.
+After the trial, Brock Turner was required to register as a sex offender.
+His appeal of his felony convictions was unanimously rejected by three judges.